How to improve SEO for JavaScript-heavy Websites

 • Prefetching HTML, CSS and JavaScript reduced time-to-interactive by 30%.

-By prefetching handful resources (like React, future pages and CSS code) and optimizing the client-side code on Netflix’s logged-out landing page (using the built-in browser API and XHR), Netflix was able to reduce time-to-interactive by 30%.
+By prefetching handful resources (like React, future pages and CSS code) and optimising the client-side code on Netflix’s logged-out landing page (using the built-in browser API and XHR), Netflix was able to reduce time-to-interactive by 30%.
 This allowed them to enhance and boost their sales with their time-to-interactive metrics, used in the previous sign up process.

 Removing React from the landing page and prefetching allowed Netflix to leverage client-side React throughout the rest of the single page application sign up process.